A reexamination of the defixio (Defixiones Part 1)

 In fact, many of the earliest Roman defixiones continued to be written in Greek, seemingly as part of the ritual until eventually Latin came to dominate.

 Winding the clock back still further, there is a clear mutual influence between Egyptian and Greek magic rituals.
-Kimberly Stratton notes,
+Friedhelm Hoffmann notes,⁴

-So much so that papyri, written as the name implies, on the expensive material imported from Egypt, became all but synonymous with magic spells in the Greek culture.
-The Egyptians also had a tradition that bears great similarity to that of the curse tablet; the execration text.
-These texts also seem to have worked by analogy, being written on items of clay or stone, sometimes even figures of bound captives, which were destroyed and buried.²
+So much so papyri, written, as the name implies, on the expensive material imported from Egypt, became all but synonymous with magic spells in Greek culture.
+The Egyptians also had a tradition bearing similarities to that of the curse tablet; the execration text.
+These texts also seem to have worked by analogy, being written on items of clay or stone, sometimes even figures of bound captives, which were destroyed and buried.⁵

-Moreover, we find that as soon as there is a written language, it is used for magical formulae, some apotropaic, but just as often meant to harm others.
-In Sumerian, one particularly cold curse runs:
+Moreover, we find as soon as there is written language, it is used for magical formulae, some apotropaic, but just as often meant to harm others.
+In Sumerian, one particularly cold curse runs:⁶

 May life be his illness!

 In any case, the Greeks and then the Romans widely adopted these practices.
-Pliny discusses the magic arts in his Natural History, but devotes a full chapter to “The Origin of the Magic Art”, in which he decries its ubiquity, as well as the frauds its supposed practitioners perform, concluding:³
+Pliny discusses the magic arts, but devotes a full chapter to “The Origin of the Magic Art”, in which he decries its ubiquity, as well as the frauds its practitioners perform, concluding:⁷

 That it first originated in medicine, no one entertains a doubt; or that, under the plausible guise of promoting health, it insinuated itself among mankind, as a higher and more holy branch of the medical art.
 Then, in the next place, to promises the most seductive and the most flattering, it has added all the resources of religion, a subject upon which, at the present day, man is still entirely in the dark.
 Last of all, to complete its universal sway, it has incorporated with itself the astrological art; there being no man who is not desirous to know his future destiny, or who is not ready to believe that this knowledge may with the greatest certainty be obtained, by observing the face of the heavens.
 The senses of men being thus enthralled by a three-fold bond, the art of magic has attained an influence so mighty, that at the present day even, it holds sway throughout a great part of the world, and rules the kings of kings in the East.

-That’s the background and tradition against which the defixio is set—the tradition is so pervasive that the power to “bind and loose” given to Saint Peter according to Matthew 16.19 can only be understood in this context.⁴
+That’s the background and tradition against which the defixio is set—the tradition is so pervasive the power to “bind and loose” given to Saint Peter according to Matthew 16.19 can only be understood in this context.⁸

 Addendum

-I had been looking for but failing to find a good citation showing that Greek magical practices incorporated those of the Near East to a large extent, which I knew to be the case.
+I had been looking for, but failing to find, a good citation showing Greek magical practices incorporated those of the Near East to a large extent, which I knew to be the case.
 I finally found one in Gordon and Simón’s Introduction to Magical Practice in the Latin West:

 In the late Republic, individuals such as the Pythagorean Nigidius Figulus (pr.
 58 BCE), who almost certainly studied abroad, had access to a range of Greek occultic sources, themselves mediating material from Babylonia and Egypt.

-It seems to be a well enough known fact that it is simply taken for granted.
+It seems to be a well enough known fact it is simply taken for granted.

 Part 4: Bargaining with the Gods